jeffmm/pypi-simple-search/README.md

 ## What?

 There are two scripts here, `pypi-simple-search` and `pip-pss`.
-The former is a script that replaces part of the functionality of `pip search` by infrequently caching the list of packages from [PyPi Simple Index](https://pypi.org/simple/) locally, and then searching the cache when called, resulting in a list of matching package names---no descriptions (yet).
+The former is a script that replaces part of the functionality of `pip search` by infrequently caching the list of packages from [PyPi Simple Index](https://pypi.org/simple/) locally, and then searching the cache when called, resulting in a list of matching package names (and optionally descriptions).
 The latter is a wrapper for `pip` that calls `pypi-simple-search` when passed the `search` subcommand, and can be used in an alias to replace `pip`.

 ## Why?